pneumus/linux_scripts/arch/_install/custom_apps/switch_emulator.md

 3. Select: File -> Open yuzu Folder
 4. Go to nand/system/contents/registered
 5. Extract the contents of the Firmware zip file here
+6. Go to the yuzu Folder again
+7. Extract the contents of the ProdKeys zip file to the keys folder